UDOOboard/Vision-Docs/docs/13_Advanced_Topics/01_UEFI_Firmware.md

 <span class="label label-warning">Heads up!</span> Since some resolutions or monitors are not managed well by the firmware, if you get a black screen when you try to enter in one of the UEFI Firmware Setup Utility Menu options, try using another Display with a 1920x1080 resolution or a different cable.

-## UDOO Vision Hardware and UEFI BIOS User Manual
+## UDOO VISION Hardware and UEFI BIOS User Manual

-For a complete explanation of the System Configuration Utility menu items you can download the exhaustive [UDOO Vision Hardware and UEFI BIOS User Manual](https://udoo.org/download/files/UDOO_VISION/Doc/UDOO_VISION_MANUAL.pdf)
+For a complete explanation of the System Configuration Utility menu items you can download the exhaustive [UDOO VISION Hardware and UEFI BIOS User Manual](https://udoo.org/download/files/UDOO_VISION/Doc/UDOO_VISION_MANUAL.pdf)

 ## Restore Factory configuration